cwendorf/CALM/README.md

-# contrastCodes
- Creating Contrast Codes for Linear Models
+# Contrast Algorithms for Linear Models
+## Create and Interpret Contrast Codes

+This repository is under construction.